 One Seattle Plan

-The One Seattle Plan designates Madison Park as a neighborhood center.
+The One Seattle Plan designated Madison Park as a neighborhood center.
 This reflects both its existing status as a dynamic, walkable neighborhood and its potential capacity to accommodate more housing.
 (The neighborhood already has unused capacity for the business area buildings to go to 4 stories and many of the existing condos and apartments on 42nd Ave E, 43rd Ave E, and the north portion of E McGilvra Blvd are presently zoned to 5 stories.)

-The first phase of the One Seattle Plan establishes the boundaries of the neighborhood centers.
-The proposed boundaries for Madison Park’s neighborhood center are:
+The first phase of the One Seattle Plan culminated in legislation in September 2025 that established the boundaries of the neighborhood centers.
+The legislation passed in December.
+You can read the minutes of the City Council meetings for more details.

 • The allowed height of most commercial buildings along Madison Street would increase from 40 feet to 55 feet (5 stories).